cburgard/roofitutils/README.md

 ## Pruning

-As an example, the directory `/afs/cern.ch/user/r/rabalasu/public/test_prune` contains the 5XS 80ifb workspace (pre-fit and post-fit) and the corresponding hesse and fitresults as root files.
+As an example, you can try the pruning code on a Higgs 5XS workspace.
+The directory `/afs/cern.ch/user/r/rabalasu/public/test_prune` contains the 5XS 80ifb workspace (pre-fit and post-fit) and the corresponding hesse and fitresults as root files.
 To test the pruning code, copy it's contents to `test`.
+The first step would be to obtain the following inputs for the pruning code, the postfit workspace, hesse matrix, and the fitresult.
+You can skip this step for the example as they are already available.

+    python scripts/fit.py --input test/WS-Comb-5XS_80ifb.root --workspace combWS --data combData —-no-findSigma —-hesse --writeResult —-make-snapshots —-write-workspace prune_test/WS-Comb-5XS_80ifb_postFit.root

  To perform the prune run the `order_NPs.py` script.
-We run the order_NPs script with `--writeSubmit` options which creates a txt files whose lines split the rank-finding into multiple jobs.
+Running the order_NPs script with `--writeSubmit` options creates a txt file whose lines split the rank-finding into multiple jobs.

     python scripts/order_NPs.py --pois r_ggF,r_VBF,r_WH,r_ZH,r_ttH --hesse test/WS-Comb-5XS_80ifb_hesse.root --fitResult test/WS-Comb-5XS_80ifb_fitresult.root --writeSubmit test/joblines_5XS.txt --jobTime 10 --output test/order_NPs.txt